nerdguidedc/nerdguidedc.github.io/_posts/2016-03-02-plant-stem-cells.md

   city: Washington
   state: DC
   zip: 20005
-tags: [ 'Carnegie Institute', 'Capital Science Evening Lectures', 'Lectures' ]
+tags: [ 'Carnegie Institute', 'Biology', 'Capital Science Evening Lectures', 'Lectures' ]
 excerpt: >
   Standing strong and silent, plants are all around us, both shaping our world and responding to it.
 Plants can live for hundreds,